Java SDK

-The Antithesis Java SDK offers classes for placing your Java code under test and using Antithesis functionality.
-It is available on Github and as a JAR on Maven Central.
+The Antithesis Java SDK offers classes to use Antithesis functionality in your Java code under test.
+It’s available on Github and as a JAR on Maven Central.

 Classes